Noncommutativity in the early Universe: Quantum Cosmology in the Many Worlds Intepretation

 In order to build a wave packet from Eq. (\ref{18}) one has, initially, to fix the values of $\beta$ and the number $N$ of energy eigenfunctions contributing to the sum.
 After that, one has to compute the $N$ energy eigenvalues $E_n$ Eq. (\ref{17}), with the aid of the first $N$ zeros ($\alpha_n$) of the Airy function $Ai$.
 Also, one has to fix the values of the $N$ coefficients $C_n$.
 Finally, one has to introduce the explicit values of all those quantities in Eq. (\ref{18}) and perform the indicated sum.
 The time evolution of the wave packets built from Eq. (\ref{18}) shows that they are null not only at the origin but they are asymptotically null at infinity as well.
 In the region near $a=0$ these packets present strong oscillations, which decrease as $a$ increases.

-Now, we would like to verify that the wavefunction and quantities computed with it are well defined.
-In order to do that, we shall compute, the scale factor expected value, $\left<a\right>$, for different values of $\beta$.
-First of all, let us choose $N=20$ and $C_n=1$, for all $n$, in Eq. (\ref{18}).
-Next, we compute the eigenvalues, $E_n$ for those 21 eigenfunctions, with the aid of Eq. (\ref{17}).
-In order to do that we must choose the values of $\beta$ and $\alpha_n$.
-In the present situation, we shall choose several different values of $\beta$.
+Now, we shall use the wavefunction (\ref{18}) in order to compute some important quantities.
+Initially, we shall compute, the scale factor expected value, $\left<a\right>$, for different values of $\beta$ and $N$.
+First of all, let us choose $C_n=1$, for all $n$, in Eq. (\ref{18}).
+In fact, we shall do this choice for the $C_n$'s coefficients in all calculations in this paper.
+Next, we compute the eigenvalues, $E_n$, with the aid of Eq. (\ref{17}).
+In order to do that we must choose the values of $\beta$, $N$ and $\alpha_n$.
+In the present situation, we shall choose several different values of $\beta$ and $N$.
 Finally, we must compute the scale factor expected value, using the following expression,